mogul27/DQN-agent/code/README.md

 - pip install ale-py
 - pip install autorom
 - pip install -U gym
-- pip install -U gym[atari,accept-rom-license]
+- pip install -U gym[atari,accept-rom-license,other]

+If the above pip install for gym does not work try:

+pip install -U "gym[atari,accept-rom-license,other]"

 The following code will confirm atari gym is installed OK: